Is it hard to start over at 50? Is it terrifying to start over at 50? Is it frustrating af to start over at 50?

 People joke about having a midlife crisis.
 Honestly, it’s nothing to joke about at all; well, not my crisis anyway.
 I was 52 years old and had nothing to my name.

 To say you feel like an absolute loser is an understatement.
-Starting over at 50 is soul crushing and frustrating af.
+Starting over at 50 and broke is soul-crushing and frustrating af.

-So ya, starting over midlife isn’t all rainbows and lollipops.
-But once you get past the initial shell shock and fear you realize that you can reinvent your life the way YOU want.
+So ya, to start over at 50 isn’t all rainbows and lollipops.
+But once you get past the initial shell shock and fear, you realize that you can reinvent your life the way YOU want.
 How it pleases you!!

 That’s the amazing part!

 You can reinvent your life at 50 (or even older!!)

 I had no clue.